jcarterlab/East-Asian-Authoritarianism/East-Asian-Authoritarianism.md

 of Confucian verses European enlightenment values in defining attitudes towards individual liberty.

-Given how many Sinic country Twitter users heavily criticize the recent military coup in neighboring Myanmar however, such findings could also represent the growing use of hyperbolic language between increasingly split pro-hierarchy and pro-democracy groups in East Asia.
+Yet given how a large portion of Sinic country Twitter users heavily criticize the recent military coup in neighboring Myanmar, these findings could also represent a greater use of hyperbolic language between increasingly split pro-hierarchy and pro-democracy groups in the Sino world.

 The rest of the report is organized into the following sections: